- DOB August 22, 1984

 - U.S. CAPS 11

 - CLUB Seattle Sounders FC

 Chad Marshall has had a successful career—spending time on multiple youth national teams and earning 11 caps for the U.S. senior squad—but there will be a little bit of "what if?" for the towering, talented defender.
 Concussions limited Marshall's playing time during what should have been his strongest seasons.

 Marshall grew up in Riverside, California, spending time in Bradenton and earning the distinction of being named the top recruit of his high school class.
 The 6-foot-4 defender started during multiple tournaments as a U-17 and U-20 player, and spent two years at Stanford before jumping to MLS in 2004.
-The Columbus Crew drafted him with the 2nd overall pick, and he's been with the club ever since.
+The Columbus Crew drafted him with the 2nd overall pick, and he spent a decade with the Ohio side, helping lead it to an MLS Cup title and a trio of Supporters' Shields.
 Marshall's strongest seasons came in 2008 and 2009 when he earned MLS Defender of the Year honors and appeared on the league's Best XI lists.

 On the international level, Marshall made one appearance (and scored his only goal) in 2005 but didn't figure again until the 2009 CONCACAF Gold Cup.
 He played well in that competition, earning a spot on the All-Tournament team, but didn't make the World Cup roster a year later.
 He was one of the last men cut from the team.